kalxas/rasdaman/doc/main/04_ql-guide.rst

 the path drawn out by the linestring.
 The points are selected using a Bresenham Line Drawing algorithm which passes through the spatial domain in the MDD expression ``c``, and selects values from the stored object.
-In case the linestring spends some time outside the spatial domain of ``c``, the smallest nullvalue will be used to fill the result of the linestring, just as in polygon clipping.
+In case the linestring spends some time outside the spatial domain of ``c``, the first null value will be used to fill the result of the linestring, just as in polygon clipping.

 When ``with coordinates`` is specified, in addition to the original cell values